University of North Carolina, Chapel Hill. Biology, B.S., Chemistry minor. 2003

 Adjunct Assistant Professor Hampshire College, School of Cognitive Sciences.
 2013 – 2014

 Current Research Projects

 How urbanization and noise affect song and female preferences in a vocal mimic – the gray catbird.
-Collaborators/Postdoc sponsors – Drs.
+Collaborators: Drs.
 Ryder and Marra

 The effects of anthropogenic noise on cultural evolution and song development in White-Crowned Sparrows.
-Postdoc sponsors: Drs.
+Collaborators: Drs.
 Elizabeth Derryberry and David Luther.

 Noise as a deterrent to birds in socio-economically important areas.
 Testing effects of broadband noise on occupancy, community assemblages, communication, and foraging.
 Postdoc sponsor: Dr. Swaddle.

 Neurophysiology of song learning – Exploring how individual variation in song learning ability corresponds with variation in the neural responses of single cells in a memory region of the songbird brain.
 Collaboration with Dr. Luke Remage-Healey, UMass.